 Fear of the Unknown

 If our ancestors tried to run from this bear the fastest human recorded was a world class athlete who clocked in at 28 MPH with the average human around 10-15 MPH.
 This bear runs 40 MPH and with a huge nasal passage it could inhale great volumes of oxygen while pursuing prey so it would be relentless.
 If they tried to climb a tree this bear had an immediate reach of up to 15 feet with enormous claws.
-If they tried to hide this bear had a keen sense of smell with excellent vision.
-Their best hope was to band and fight together as scary as that would be and their weapons was the spearand the atlatl that was used to sling arrows or darts with tips made of flint.
+If they tried to hide this bear, they would have a keen sense of smell with excellent vision.
+Their best hope was to band and fight together as scary as that would be, and their weapons were the spearand the atlatl that was used to sling arrows or darts with tips made of flint.
 Their main weapon was the spear that was used for stabbing which meant their fight was up close and personal.
-Fighting the bear one on one the humans had no chance, but working as a team where they faced their danger head on they killed the bear off for ultimate survival.
+Fighting the bear one on one the humans had no chance but working as a team where they faced their danger head on, they killed the bear off for ultimate survival.

 Survival Means Changing Tactics